 SPARX's approach to research and analysis entails measuring empirical corporate value from qualitative analyses stemming from corporate earnings quality, market growth potential, management strategy, and also from quantitative analyses that emphasizes return on equity (ROE) and cash flow.

-SPARX researches whether the target companies a) generate social value, and if so, b) how that value-generation leads to the creation of economic value.
-"Social and Economic Value Generation (Figure 2)" refers to whether the company makes all its stakeholders healthier, wealthier, and happier, in accordance to our company motto.
+SPARX researches whether the target companies a) generate stakeholder value, and if so, b) how that value-generation leads to the creation of economic value.
+"Stakeholder and Economic Value Generation (Figure 2)" refers to whether the company makes all its stakeholders healthier, wealthier, and happier, in accordance to our company motto.
 Accordingly, SPARX does not invest in companies that pursue only short-term profits.

-The Listed Stock Investment Strategy focuses on social value generation because of its relevance to being a leading indicator of corporate economic value.
-It is our belief that generating economic value is essential for sustainability, thus investment decisions are not made in any companies that produce high social value but not economic value.
+The Listed Stock Investment Strategy focuses on stakeholder value generation because of its relevance to being a leading indicator of corporate economic value.
+It is our belief that generating economic value is essential for sustainability, thus investment decisions are not made in any companies that produce high stakeholder value but not economic value.

-(Figure 2) Social and Economic Value Generation from Companies Targeted for Investment
+(Figure 2) Stakeholder and Economic Value Generation from Companies Targeted for Investment

 When considering corporate value as part of the Listed Stock Investment Strategy, SPARX takes a best effort approach, focusing on the likelihood of future improvements based on information acquired through investment research, whereas ESG compliance ratings are used for reference only.

 After executing investments, SPARX strives to ascertain the state of its investee companies from the perspective of medium- to long-term corporate value growth.
+We monitor ESG incidents which may significantly deteriorate stakeholder value on regular basis.
 We leverage the unique features of our bottom-up approach by speaking directly with companies and management teams, while also looking at public information.
 Then, we carefully examine 1) whether companies are adopting effective management strategies that suit the business environment and 2) whether or not they have appropriate corporate governance structures.

 SPARX's policy is to perform qualitative analyses from three perspectives when evaluating companies for stock market investment: the quality of corporate earnings, the market growth potential, and the quality of management (Figure 3).
 ESG compliance ratings are used for reference purpose.